Enhancement of Novel View Synthesis Using Omnidirectional Image Completion: Related Work

-Although most image-completion methods produce only one result for each input, in \cite{PIC,UCTGAN,comodgan,pdgan,DSI_VQVAE}, methods for generating multiple and diverse plausible solutions for image completion utilize conditional VAEs (CVAEs) or conditional GANs (CGANs).

-360-degree image completion has also been researched.
+360-degree image generation has also been researched.
 Han et al. \cite{360ip} proposed an image-inpainting method for spherical structures using a cube map.
-In \cite{panoSyn,panoSyn_j}, a 360-degree image is generated from a set of images captured in multiple directions as an input.
-Panoramic three-dimensional structure prediction methods have also been proposed \cite{Im2Pano3D,Lighthouse}.
-In \cite{IndoorIllum,NeuralIllum,360ic,360ic_j,s2ic}, a 360-degree image is generated from a single normal field of view (NFOV) image.
-Thus, technology has been developed to complete the missing regions of 360-degree images with high image quality, and we apply these achievements to the novel view synthesis.
+In \cite{panoSyn,panoSyn_j}, a 360-degree image was generated from a set of images captured in multiple directions as an input.
+Additionally, panoramic three-dimensional structure prediction methods have been proposed \cite{Im2Pano3D,Lighthouse}.
+In \cite{IndoorIllum,NeuralIllum,360ic,360ic_j,s2ic,omni_dreamer,hara2022sig-ss}, a 360-degree image was generated from a single normal field of view image.
+Based on these 360-degree image generation models, we present a self-supervised learning network that completes missing regions caused by occlusion and resolution changes due to changes in viewpoint.

+There are also studies of RGB-D image completion\cite{ddcomp,dai2021spsg,pcssc}.
+RGBD$^2$ \cite{rgbd2} performs repojection and completion incrementally from a few RGB-D images to complete a consistent 3D scene.
+When this approach is applied to NeRF, the training of NeRF has to be repeated for each image completion, which is computationally very expensive.
+Therefore, we take the approach of separating NeRF training from image completion, which does not require iterations of NeRF training.